Yrong-Guo/Hierarchical-surface-registration/README.md

 ## Workflow

 ### Step 1: Calculating the pairwise similarities
-Run 'main5_0_levelstep_upper.py' to calculate the pairwise similarity matrices.
+Run `main5_0_levelstep_upper.py` to calculate the pairwise similarity matrices.
 The similarity can be measured by CC, DICE, MSE, or  MI.
 In the paper we combine CC and DICE.

 ### Step 2: Hierarchical clustering
+Run `main5_1_cluster_savehie.py` to generate hierarchical dendrograms and clusters for each lobe.

+### Step 3: Generating cortical folding motifs
+Run `/HPC_working_dir/main5_1_template_generation/level5_unbias_template_generate_dhcp_light.py` to generate SLURM bash code for template generation.
+One bash code generated example is in /HPC_working_dir/main5_1_template_generation/code_level_5/frontal.
+In `code_pairwise_corrdice`, run `queue_sulctemp0.sh` to create initial templates by averaging across rigidly aligned examples
+In `code_iter_corrdice`, run `submit_code_NODEXXX.sh` to iteratively refine and update the templates.

+### Step 4: Generating higher-level intermediate templates at the nodes of the dendrogram
+Run `main5_2_higherlevel_hierarchy.py` to generate bash code to pairwise register cortical folding motifs long the hierarchy until all examples are aligned to the top common space (HT-PA).

+### Step 5: Registering individual hemispheres to the HT-PA
+Run `main8_combine_lobe_reg.py` to generate bash code - do surface registrations between templates following the dendrogram.
+The example code are in /HPC_working_dir/main_8_HTconcate_bashcode.
+Run `queue_reg_temps_{lobe}.sh` and queue_concate_temps_{lobe}.sh
+Run `/HPC_working_dir/main_8_HTconcate_bashcode/subject_reg/queue_subject_reg.sh` to iteratively register a single hemisphere to templates in three lobes.